 You’ll arrive at your accommodation around mid-afternoon giving you enough time to check in, have a quick swim in the resort’s lovely pool and settle into the amazing sunset bar nestled right amongst the rice fields.
 An ice cold Singha beer has never tasted so good!

 Day 7: Time to Explore Mae Song - or Enjoy Relaxing Time by The Pool

 A day off for your Tuk Tuk and some time to do as you please.
 There’s a fantastic 8km trek through the forest right from the resort grounds, a swimming pool to hang out by or you can head into Mae Hong Son town to explore (around 10-15 mins by minivan)

 Pai, one of the most famous of all mountain towns in Thailand, is your destination today but before you get there you need to negotiate several hundred bends and some of the steepest roads on the trip.
 With great forest and incredible views this is a great day and you’ll stop at the very best viewpoints and have the opportunity for a coffee or two.
 You’ll also have time to explore the magical Lod caves before you head down into the valley where the town of Pai sits.

 Your accommodation is 5km outside the town sitting amongst rice fields and great views wherever you look.
 There’s also a lovely swimming pool to relax, enjoy the stunning scenery and reflect on the incredible journey so far.

-Day 9: Explore Pai
+Day 9: Time to Explore Pai

 Another day to let the Tuk Tuks rest and give you the opportunity to do some exploring on your own.
-From hot springs and temples to hanging out by the pool or exploring the local villages, our guides are on hand to help arrange all sorts of activities.
+From hot springs and temples to hanging out by the pool or exploring the local villages, your guides are on hand to help arrange all sorts of activities.
 Or you can just kick back and take in the stunning views from your stylish boutique resort.

 Day 11: A Fond Farewell